ethosofscience/philosophy-stuttgart/README.md

   1. [Projects Tab](https://github.tik.uni-stuttgart.de/martinmaga/ethos/projects/1)
   2. [Contents](../contents/)

-**Abstract**: This is the joint ethos of the Institute for Pilosophy and the Student Council of Philosophy at the University of Stuttgart.
+**Abstract**: This is the joint ethos of the Institute for Philosophy and the Student Council of Philosophy at the University of Stuttgart.
 In this ethos we declare our commitment. …